-The lightest resistance band weighs approximately as a 5-pound dumbbell, provided it is completely stretched.
+The lightest resistance band weighs approximately a 5-pound dumbbell, provided it is completely stretched.
 What makes resistance bands different from these dumbbells is the tension that remains on your muscles throughout the exercise.
 As soon as you are done with 10 reps, you may increase your exercise for up to 15 reps.
-When it becomes easier for you, you may now opt for an increased resistance bands.
+When it becomes easier for you, you may now opt for increased resistance bands.

 Resistance Bands: A Tool For All Ages

 A fitter and toner body makes you more immune to ill health and physical damages.
 When it comes to fitness, age will not matter.
 There are a lot of exercise routines one can choose from.
 These exercise routines suitable for young adults but limited to seniors.
 There are also exercises that are suitable for all ages – resistance bands workout.

 Fitness mentors and coaches are consistently asked if safety bands are safe for seniors considering their age and fitness level.
 When a person asked this kind of query, it just shows how serious he or she is with health.
 In the fitness business, few mechanisms are adaptable.
 This makes resistance bands a more efficient tool compared to other exercise equipment.